Somatosensory system: Neural processing of social touch

 More precisely, the consistency of oxytocin neuron activation in rats stroked by humans has been observed, especially in the caudal paraventricular nucleus.
 It was found that this affiliative relationship induced by tactile contact is common no matter the relationship between the two individuals (mother-infant, male-female, human-animal).
 It has also been discovered that the level of oxytocin release through this behaviour correlates with the time course of social interaction as longer stroking induced a greater release of the hormone.

 The importance of somatosensory stimulation in social animals such as primates has also been observed.
 Grooming is part of the social interaction primates exert on their conspecifics.
 This interaction is required between individuals to maintain the affiliative relationship within the group, avoid internal conflict and increase group bonding.
 However, such social interaction requires the recognition of every member in the group.
 As such, it has been observed that the size of the neocortex is positively correlated with the size of the group, reflecting a limit to the number of recognizable members amongst which grooming can occur.
 Furthermore, the time course of grooming is related to vulnerability due to predation to which animals are exposed to whilst performing such social interaction.
 The relationship between tactile interaction, stress reduction and social bonding depends on the evaluation of risks that occur during conducting such behaviours in the wild life, and further research is required to unveil the connection between tactile caring and fitness level.

+Studies show a correlation between touching a soft or hard object and how a person thinks or even makes decisions.
+Further, between the firmness of a touch and the evoking of gender stereotyping.

+Tactile memories as part of haptic memory, are organized somatotopically, following the organization of the somatosensory cortex.